 As part of the workshop, Finola prompted participants to create their own short piece or musical idea that they captured on their phones, a process that generated a huge amount of material.
-Rather than using tools like email or WhatsApp, workshop participants used the Traction developed Co-creation Space, not only to store and discuss recordings, but also to support one another’s work, through comments and emojis.
+Rather than using tools like email or WhatsApp, workshop participants used the Co-creation Space Traction tool, not only to store and discuss recordings, but also to support one another’s work, through comments and emojis.
 Each workshop culminated in a co-created piece of digital music as well as providing creative stimulus for the final VR opera that will be presented in 2022.